malt-r/vulkanalia-tutorial/doc/vulkan.md

 we are drawing to)
 - some window manager allow for deviation of this (indicated by `current_extent` set to max value of u32)

+# Order of operations

+## initial setup

+- create window (with external library)
+- initialize vulkan instance
+	- accesspoint for all other vulkan operations
+	- uses window to load required vulkan extensions
+	- setup debug utilities (validation layers) and debug callback
+- create window surface (abstraction layer between app and os-specific window access)

+## create logical device

+- pick a physical device, which conforms with required device properties (check DEVICE_EXTENSIONS)
+- create logical device (abstraction layer between app and physical device)
+	- specify, which validation layers, extensions and features are enabled in the logical device
+	- provides access to graphics_queue and present_queue (for presentation)

+## create swapchain

+- swapchain contains the images, to which should be rendered in order to draw to the window surface
+- specify color space and format (how many bits for each color, etc.), presentation mode and extent (roughly speaking: image size)
+- specify which queue families (of the physical device) should be used
+- store the swapchain images in appdata after creation

+## create render pass

+- a render pass describes the data structures (attachments) and subpasses (which will use the attachments) and dependencies between subpasses
+- specify load and store operations for attachments (in AttachmentDescription)

+## create pipeline

+- create vertex and fragment shader modules and add them to stages
+- specify viewport and scissor dimensions
+- configure rasterizer
+- configure multisampling
+- specify color blend method and add it as attachement to the color blend stage
+- create pipeline object
+- destroy shader modules (no longer needed, if no extensive shader debuggin is needed)

+## create swapchain image views

+- create a view into the images of the swapchain (needed in order to use the swapchain image)
+- specify, what the views purpose is (in subresource_range)

+## create framebuffers

+- bind the swapchain image views to an attachment (defined during render pass creation) by creating a framebuffer object
+	- references the render pass and the image view (as an attachement)

+## create command pool

+- create command pool(s), which are used to allocate command buffers
+- specify the type of queue (by queue family index) to which the command buffers created from this pool will be submitted